A family of symmetric functions associated with Stirling permutations: The case of standard permutations of

 \begin{theorem}[c.f.\cite{Gessel1977}] We have

 \end{theorem}

 For the sake of completeness we provide a proof of Theorem \ref{theorem:gessel}.
-The idea of the proof is the one that appears in \cite{Gessel1977} where a more general version of this theorem is proven.
+The idea of the proof is the one that appears in \cite{Gessel1977} where a more general version of this theorem is proved.